-Caroline Courey is a personal life coach, an MS Warrior, a mother of four and the organizational force behind Mindfulness Live.
+Caroline Courey is a personal life coach, an MS Warrior, a mother of four and, together with Stephen, the essential force behind the Inner Monk.

 Caroline has worked with Stephen since 2003 to create and promote mindfulness seminars in the Montreal area and now on Zoom.